imnotjames/capslock-to-f13/README.md

 ### INSTALLATION

-IF YOU ARE USING ARCH LINUX JUST USE THE `PKGBUILD` FILE WITH `makepkg` AND INSTALL THE RESULTING PACKAGE.
+IF YOU ARE USING ARCH LINUX JUST USE THE `PKGBUILD` FILE WITH `makepkg` AND TELL IT TO INSTALL THE RESULTING PACKAGE.

 ```
-makepkg
+makepkg -i
-pacman -U capslock-to-f15-0.0.1-1-any.pkg.tar.xz
 systemctl restart udev
 ```